JackKelly/JackKelly.github.io/_posts/2023-07-28-Speeding-up-Zarr.md

 And this "high speed IO library" would also be useful as the "backend" for a new high-performance tool for reading huge numbers of GRIB files or EUMETSAT .nat files.
 So we could convert from GRIB and .nat files to Zarr as efficiently as possible.

+Please let me know in the comments if you can think of a good name for this "high speed IO library"!

 ### <a name="mvp"></a>When will we know if this approach is worth pursuing?